 - The first rating—the “W” (for “winter”) after the number—represents the cold temperature viscosity.
 For example, an oil rated 5W flows better at lower temperatures than a 10W oil.

-- The second number indicates the high-temperature viscosity; for example, an oil with a high-temperature viscosity of 30 stays thicker at higher temperatures.
+- The second number indicates the high-temperature viscosity.
+For example, an oil with a high-temperature viscosity of 30 stays thicker at higher temperatures.

 Synthetic vs. Standard

-Many synthetic oils also contain additives to help improve engine performance.
-Additives include detergents that flush grime and buildup from the engine parts, which helps extend engine life, and chemicals that enhance lubrication.
-Other additives leave a coating on the engine parts.
-Synthetic oils are generally more expensive, often costing several times more than conventional oils.
+Many synthetic oils also contain additives to help improve engine performance and extend engine life.
+Additives include detergents that flush grime and buildup and chemicals that coat engine parts to enhance lubrication.

 Versatility